Last Updated: 16 October 2023

-We work with the Department for the Environment, Food and Rural Affairs (DEFRA) on zoo licensing.
+In relation to zoo licensing applications we receive, we work with Department for the Environment, Food and Rural Affairs (DEFRA).

 If you are thinking of setting up a zoo it is recommended you contact a specialist officer for advice and guidance.

 We cannot consider an application without at least two months notice.

 If you would like to give notice of an application for a zoo licence you should fill in a zoo licence notification form (DOC 57KB / 6 pages).

 If you would like to apply for a zoo licence you should fill in a zoo licence application form (DOC 112KB / 1 page).